AMLC News

 Our Mission

-Serves as the Army's Class VIII medical materiel command, delivering medical logistics, sustainment, and materiel readiness from the strategic support area to the forward tactical edge to increase survivability and sustain fighting strength.
+Serves as the Army's Class VIII medical materiel command, delivering integrated medical logistics that enables Army and Joint Forces readiness from the strategic support area to the tactical edge.

 about us